telerik/ajax-docs/api/server/Telerik.Web.UI/MapClientEvents.md

 ###  OnMarkerCreated `String`

 Fired when a marker has been created and is about to be displayed.
-Cancelling the event will prevent the marker from being shown.
+Cancelling the event will prevent the marker from being shown.Use markerActivate if you need to access the marker DOM element.

 ###  OnPan `String`